 Student Enrollment Demographics

-FMU is an NCAA Division II school with six men’s and women’s varsity teams.
-FMU’s official mascot is the Patriot, and the school’s colors are red, white, and blue.
-Student athletes at FMU partipate in intercollegiate games as part of the Peach Belt Conference of southeast schools.
+The Patriots compete in the NCAA Division II with six men’s and women’s varsity teams.
+The school’s colors are red, white, and blue.
+Student athletes partipate in intercollegiate games as part of the Peach Belt Conference of southeast schools.
 Athletic facilities include fields, courts, a stadium, and university centers for men’s and women’s basketball and for volleyball.

-FMU also provides facilities for students who just want to stay in shape or participate in gym activities.
+Facilities are also provided for students who just want to stay in shape or participate in gym activities.
 Campus members have access to eight tennis courts, a lighted baseball complex, an eight-lane track, softball and soccer fields, an outdoor recreational pool, and more.
 Students can also get involved by joining intramural teams or participating in fitness classes and events.

 Local Community